Indians beat Tigers for 20th straight time, Reyes hits 2 HRs

 Indians: Reyes was hit by a pitch from Joe Jimenez with one out in the ninth.

-Tigers: SS Niko Goodrum left the game after four innings with right upper back tightness. … RHP Ivan Nova went on the disabled list Saturday with right triceps tendinitis.
-Top RHP prospect Casey Mize could be among the candidates in what would be his MLB debut.
+Tigers: SS Niko Goodrum left the game after four innings with right upper back tightness.
+Bench coach Lloyd McClendon said after the game that he had no update on Goodrum but he was lifted as a precaution. … RHP Ivan Nova went on the disabled list Saturday with right triceps tendinitis.
+Top RHP prospect Casey Mize could be among the candidates to replace him Tuesday in what would be his MLB debut.

 UP NEXT